react-navigation/react-navigation.github.io/versioned_docs/version-5.x/material-bottom-tab-navigator.md

 #### `shifting`

-Whether the shifting style is used, the active tab appears wider and the inactive tabs won't have a label.
+Whether the shifting style is used, the active tab icon shifts up to show the label and the inactive tabs won't have a label.

 By default, this is `true` when you have more than 3 tabs.
+Pass `shifting={false}` to explicitly disable this animation, or `shifting={true}` to always use this animation.

 #### `labeled`